vaibhavmahiwal/blogapp/README.md

-A RESTful Blog API built with Node.js, Express, TypeScript, and MongoDB.
-Features JWT authentication, image uploads, and Swagger API documentation.
+A RESTful Blog API built using Node.js, Express, and TypeScript with MongoDB as the primary database and Redis as a caching layer.
+Implements JWT authentication, image uploads, Redis-based caching for read-heavy endpoints, and Swagger for API documentation.